-In the event that our primary browser based infrastructure experiences any issues, and given that availability is one of the most important characteristics of Talkdesk, we have gone further to maximize availability to our customers and developed a Browser Communications Backup Plan (BCBP).
+In the highly unlikely event that our primary browser based infrastructure experiences any issues, and given that availability is one of the most important characteristics of Talkdesk, we have gone further to maximize availability to our customers and developed a Browser Communications Backup Plan (BCBP).

 Detecting issues and switching to the BCBP

 Talkdesk analyzes the telecom provider's status in real time and, in case of problems with the main provider, automatically reverts communications to an alternative provider, as a backup plan for the affected regions and / or Talkdesk accounts.